Olyno/logto-docker/README.md

 ## Environment variables

 ```
-USERNAME : Username for the admin account
+ENDPOINT       : Endpoint to your custom domain, if any
-PASSWORD : Password for the admin account
+ADMIN_ENDPOINT : Endpoint to the admin section for your custom domain, if any
+DB_URL_DEFAULT : Endpoint to your Postgres database.
+Necessary variable
 ```